ipython/ipython/README.rst

 Overview
 ========

-NbConvert provides a command line interface to convert to and from IPython notebooks and standard formats.
+NbConvert provides a command line interface to convert from IPython notebooks to standard formats.

 - ReST
 - Markdown